-The District delivers water to residential, commercial, industrial, and governmental customers.
-Residential customers account for approximately 89 percent of water services in the District.
+The District delivers water to residential, commercial, dedicated irrigation, and governmental customers.
+Residential customers account for approximately 93 percent of water services in the District.
 The distribution of services in 2015 by customer category is shown in Figure 2.
 The share of total water sales by customer category over the period 2011-2015 is shown in Figure 3.
-Residential customers accounted for 74 percent of water use over this period.
+Residential customers accounted for 77 percent of water use over this period.

-Annual demand has averaged about 15,000 acre-feet (AF) over the five-year period 2011-2015.
+Annual demand has averaged about 12,500 acre-feet (AF) over the five-year period 2011-2015.
 1 As will be discussed in the next section, demand in 2015 was significantly below this level due to mandatory water use restrictions on potable water use imposed by the state in response to three years of uninterrupted drought.
-Total annual demand since 1980 is shown in Figure 4.
+Total annual demands and sources of water supply since 1980 are shown in Figure 4.

-1 One acre-foot is equal to 325,851 gallons and will cover one acre to a depth of one foot.
+1 One acre-foot is equal to 325,851 gallons.